-Randomization will be stratified by the following: nature of disease (visceral metastases versus bone only metastases versus other) and sensitivity to endocrine therapy (no prior endocrine therapy versus primary resistance versus secondary resistance).
+Randomization will be stratified by the following: nature of disease (visceral metastases versus bone only metastases versus other) and sensitivity to endocrine therapy (primary resistance versus secondary resistance).

 The IWRS will be used to assign abemaciclib/placebo and fulvestrant (where supplied).
 Site personnel will confirm that they have located the correct study medication packages by entering a confirmation number found on the packages into the IWRS.